magic-j/blender_plugin_for_asset_workflow/README.md

 # Blender Plugin
-... to simplify the FBX asset workflow
+... to simplify the FBX asset workflow.

-This plugin has been specially optimized for preparing assets for the Tacton VizStudio
+This plugin has been specially optimized for preparing 3D assets for the Tacton VizStudio.

+But this is not a product component.
+Tacton is not responsible for this plugin.

 - [Installation](README.md#installation)
 - [Features](README.md#features)